Meenakshi Temple: History

 The town of Madurai is ancient and one mentioned in Sangam era texts.
 These are dated to be from the 1st to 4th century CE.
 Some early Tamil texts call Madurai as Koodal, and these portray it as a capital and a temple town where every street radiated from the temple.
 Goddess Meenakshi is described as the divine ruler, who along with Shiva were the primary deities that the southern Tamil kingdoms such as the Pandya dynasty revered.
-The early texts imply that a temple existed in Madurai by the mid 6th century.
+The early texts imply that a temple existed in Madurai by the mid-6th century.
 In medieval literature and inscriptions, it is sometimes referred to as Kadambavanam (lit. "forest of Kadamba") or Velliambalam (lit. "silver hall" where Shiva danced).
-It was described to be the sangam of scholars, or a place where scholars meet.
+It was described to be the Sangam of scholars, or a place where scholars meet.
 It is mentioned in the Tamil text Tiruvilayadalpuranam and the Sanskrit text Halasya Mahatmya.
 It is one of the shrines of the 275 Paadal Petra Sthalams.

 Early Tamil texts mention the temple and its primary deity by various epithets and names.
-Thirugnanasambandar, the famous Hindu saint of Saiva philosophy for example, mentioned this temple in the 7th century, and described the deity as Aalavaai Iraivan.
+Thirugnanasambandar, the Saiva saint of Saiva philosophy for example, mentioned this temple in the 7th century, and described the deity as Aalavaai Iraivan.
 The origin of the temple is mentioned in these early Tamil texts, some in the regional Puranam genre of literature.
 All of these place the temple in ancient times and include a warrior goddess, but the details vary significantly and are inconsistent with each other.
 Some link to it deities they call Aalavaai Iraivan and Aalavaai Annal, or alternatively Angayar Kanni Ammai.
-Some link its legend to other deities such as Indra who proclaims the primacy of the goddess, while some describe Hindu gods appearing before ancient kings or saints urging wealthy merchants to build this temple in the honor of a goddess.
+Some link its legend to other deities such as Indra who proclaim the primacy of the goddess, while some describe Hindu gods appearing before ancient kings or saints urging wealthy merchants to build this temple in the honour of a goddess.
 One legend describes a childless king and queen performing yajna for a son, they get a daughter who inherits the kingdom, conquers the earth, meets Shiva ultimately, marries him, continues to rule from Madurai, and the temple memorializes those times.
 Scholars have attempted to determine the history of the temple from inscriptions found in and outside Madurai, as well as comparing the records relating to South Indian dynasties.
 These largely post-date the 12th century.